-The initial enrollment period for Original Medicare varies for each person.
-It is a 7 month period that begins 3 months before your 65th birthday and ends 3 months after your birthday.
-You can also enroll in a Medicare Advantage, Medicare Supplement, or Part D Prescription Drug Plan during this time.
-Or you can enroll during the annual enrollment period which runs from October 15th-December 7th each year.
+The initial enrollment period for Medicare varies for each person.
+This is a seven-month period that begins three months before your 65th birthday and ends three months after that same birthday.
+You can also enroll in a Medicare Advantage, Medicare Supplement, or Part D Prescription Drug Plan during this initial enrollment period.
+Additionally, you can enroll during the annual enrollment period which runs from October 5th to December 7th each year.

 This article is for informational and educational purposes only.
 We are in no way affiliated with Medicare.
 You can visit their official site at www.Medicare.gov.